-Multinational crew leave space station and head back to Earth
+Multinational crew leaves space station, returns to Earth

 | CAPE CANAVERAL, Fla.

 CAPE CANAVERAL, Fla.
-A joint U.S., Russian and Japanese crew left the International Space Station on Saturday and headed back to Earth in a Russian Soyuz capsule, leaving behind three crew mates who arrived at the orbiting outpost just last week.
+A joint U.S., Russian and Japanese crew left the International Space Station on Saturday aboard a Russian Soyuz capsule and landed back on Earth, leaving behind three crew mates who arrived at the orbiting outpost just last week.

 Station commander Anatoly Ivanishin, with the Russian space agency, NASA astronaut Kate Rubins and Japan’s Takuya Onishi climbed inside the capsule and left the station at 8:35 p.m.
 EDT, a NASA TV broadcast showed.

-The trio were due to make a parachute landing in Kazakhstan at 11:59 p.m.
+The trio made a parachute landing in Kazakhstan at 11:58 p.m.
 EDT, wrapping up a four-month mission that included the first use of a DNA sequencer in space and installation of a parking spot for upcoming commercial space taxis.

 "I'm kind of reluctant to close the hatch," Ivanishin said during a change-of-command ceremony on Friday.